CharizardtheFireMage/Arcoxia/index.md

-This is the current command list for Cosmic Solgaleo for the 1v1 room in the Azure Server.
+This is the current command list for Arcoxia for the 1v1 room in the Azure Server.

 1v1 Commands
 ------------
 These are some custom commands used to create a tournament in the 1v1 room of the Azure Server.

-- `1v1 [none|doubles|2v2]` - The bot creates a 1v1 tournament (Single or Double Elimination), or a 2v2 Doubles tournament.
+- `1v1 [none|doubles]` - The bot creates a 1v1 tournament (Single or Double Elimination).
 - `monoletter` - The bot creates an 1v1 tournament and declares what pokemon of a specific letter to use.
 - `monocolor` - The bot creates an 1v1 tournament and declares what pokemon of a specific color to use.
 - `monopoke [name]` - The bot creates an 1v1 tournament and declares what pokemon should you use.